anyscale/madewithml.github.io/docs/courses/foundations/logistic-regression.md

 - **Disadvantages**:
     - Sensitive to outliers since objective is to minimize cross entropy loss.
 Support vector machines (SVMs) are a good alternative to counter outliers.
 - **Miscellaneous**:
-    - Softmax classifier is going to used widely in neural network architectures as the last layer since it produces class probabilities.
+    - Softmax classifier is widely in neural network architectures as the last layer since it produces class probabilities.

 ## Set up